ttntm/ttntm/src/blog/2025/61-blog-questions.md

 Writing elsewhere?
 Sometimes.

-I used to publish some of my articles on <span>Dev.to</span> (in addition to being published here), but left that platform a while ago.
+I used to publish some of my articles on `Dev.to` (in addition to being published here), but left that platform a while ago.
 I also had an article published in the {% ext "Ctrl-ZINE", "https://ctrl-c.club/~loghead/ctrl-zine.html" %} recently, and might do that again at some point.
 Not much else otherwise.

 ## It's Your Turn Now